gatling/frontline-doc/content/reference/current/installation/_index.md

 ---
 title: Installation
-description: "Documentation on how to install FrontLine"
+description: "Documentation on how to install Gatling Enterprise"
 ---